section-engineering-education/engineering-education/content/articles/getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/index.md

 As a starting point, we'll look at the research on multi-task learning for linear models, kernel approaches, and Bayesian algorithms to get a better understanding of multi-tasking learning in deep neural networks.
 When it comes to multi-task learning, we'll focus on one essential idea which is modeling the links between tasks.

 #### Modeling the links between tasks
-The group-sparsity constraint limits our model to examine only a few features, although these features are used extensively in all tasks.
-In other words, all of the above theories presuppose that multi-task learning involves tasks that are tightly linked to one another.
-As a result, certain jobs may not be directly related to others.
-Negative transfer can occur when information is shared with an unrelated task, resulting in a decrease in performance.
+Because of the group-sparsity constraint, our model can only investigate a few features, despite the fact that these features are employed frequently across all jobs.
+To put it another way, all of the theories listed above assume that multi-task learning involves tasks that are closely related to one another.
+Some jobs may not be directly related to others as a result of this phenomenon.
+When information is shared with a task that is unrelated to the original work, negative transfer can occur, resulting in a decline in performance.

-Thus, instead of relying solely on a lack of information, we want to use prior knowledge to identify which tasks are linked and which are not.
-A constraint that requires task grouping may be more suited in this case.
-It suggests penalizing the norms and the variance of your task column vectors with a constraint to apply a clustering constraint.
+In order to distinguish between tasks that are linked and those that are not, we would like to employ past knowledge rather than relying exclusively on a lack of information.
+In this situation, a restriction that necessitates task grouping may be more appropriate.
+Using a constraint to apply a clustering constraint to your task column vectors, it recommends penalizing the norms and variance of your task column vectors.

  ### Auxiliary tasks in MTL
 If we want to anticipate the outcomes of numerous tasks at once, MTL is the ideal tool for the job.
 In finance and economics forecasting, for example, we might wish to anticipate the value of numerous presumably linked variables, or in bioinformatics, where we would want to predict indicators for various illnesses at once.
 Drug discovery situations, in which tens or even hundreds of active molecules must be predicted, increase the accuracy of MTL with each additional work.

 However, in most cases, we just worry about one thing: our performance on that one activity.
 In this section, we'll look at how we can still reap the rewards of multi-task learning by finding a good auxiliary task.